 The use of antivenom – an antidote to snake venom – is the most reliable treatment for snakebite.
 In some cases, it is the only way to prevent death.

 In 2017, MSF admitted more than 3,000 patients to its clinics for snakebite, predominantly in sub-Saharan Africa and the Middle East.
-Around half of these people required antivenom treatment, which MSF provides three of charge.
+Around half of these people required antivenom treatment, which MSF provides free of charge.

 Treating, diagnosing and preventing snakebites is a focus for our teams working in Ethiopia's Amhara region.